PaulGilchrist/webhooks/README.md

 ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'
 ```

-[nodemon](https://nodemon.io) can optinally be used to simulate environment variables
+[nodemon](https://nodemon.io) can optionally be used to simulate environment variables